How The March For Science Explains The Relationship Between Science Technology and Society In The 21st Century

 It’s helpful to know that this wasn’t just an irrational unease.

 It was worse actually.
 Kabaka Mwanga II had recognized the imminent threat posed to his rule.
 Around him, traditional chiefs were losing power thanks to the emergence of a new class of ‘exposed’ individuals.
 These individuals ‘exposed’ they were as they had access to the products of science.
-This is because by 1884, the knowledge these individuals posses, that made them powerful and thus a threat to establishment, included prowess in contemporary matters like religious teachings that had by then benefited from the works of early scientists like Galileo.
+This is because by 1884, these individuals possessed knowledge made them powerful and thus a threat to establishment.
+Know how on contemporary matters like theology had been enriched by the work of early scientists like Galileo.

-From beheading to setting them on fire alive, by the time the blood-letting stopped in Buganda, scores had been murdered in the cold.
+From beheading to being set on fire alive, by the time the blood-letting stopped in Buganda, scores had been murdered in the cold.
 Fanning on this gruesome power play were the stratagems of different world powers- The Muslim Zanzibari’s, The French Anglicans and The English Catholics- all angling for Uganda in the ensuing scramble and partition of Africa.

-The death of Galileo & history of the relationship between science, society and technology
+The death of Galileo : It’s play in the history of the relationship between science, society and technology

 It is said that the more things change, the more they remain the same.
 Well, these sad happenings in Baganda kingdom were actually a continuation of centuries old conflict.
 A conflict whose nadir (one of many) is in this other tragic story: